dotnet/roslyn/determinism.md

 }
 ```

-The return of `GetDeterministicKey` is an opaque string that represents a markle
+The return of `GetDeterministicKey` is an opaque string that full represents
-tree of the `Compilation` contents.
-Two `Compilation` which produce different
+the content of the `Compilation` contents.
+Two `Compilation` which produce
-output, diagnostics or binaries, will have different strings returned for this
+different output, diagnostics or binaries, will have different strings returned
-function.
+for this function.

 The return of `GetDeterministicKey` can, and by default will, change between versions
 of the compiler.
 That is true of both the content of the string as well as the
 underlying format.
+The content must change because part of the input to compilation
+is the version of the compiler.
+The format will change as desired by the
-Consumers should not take any dependency on the content of this string
+implementation.
+Consumers should not take any dependency on the format of this
-other than it being an effective hash of the `Compilation` it came from.
+string other than it being an effective hash of the `Compilation` it came from.

-The merkle tree returned here is not a minimal tree, or specified to any depth
+The string returned here will be human readable and visually diffable.
+It will
+not be a minimal representation though.
+The content can, and is expected to be,
-(it's opaque).
-The content can be compressed further by running through a hashing
-function such as SHA-256 to get a minimal hash.
+compressed further with a hashing function such as SHA-256.

 For example here is the proposed return for the following `net5.0` program: